Why is COS needed?

 - A hands-on approach with each of our partners and a long-term commitment.
 They know we will be there for them as we have since 1995.

 - A promise fulfilled to a child.
 If a parent moves into family housing while the child is being supported by us, we will never pull funding and “penalize” a child for housing stability.

 No. We are on-going, consistent, support system for children.
 We work closely with program directors to serve each child as fully and completely as possible.

-Can COS accept in-kind donations for the shelters such as furniture and beds?
+Can COS accept in-kind donations for the shelters such as furniture?

 While we do not have storage facilities for such donations, we would encourage you to check directly with our shelter partners, who may be found here.